rschristopher/ischristtrue.com/src/modern-views/free-will.md

-### Weakness in Synergism
+### Weakness in Arminianism

 Arminian synergism, which is similar to the Roman Catholic view of synergism, contains plenty of scriptural support.
-However, all that is needed is one counterexample to falsify a given interpretation.
+However, there are many passages that must bend or break with this interpretation.

 Risks of semi-pelegianism, pelegianism more generally, and even deism -- a slippery slope into the horrors of the postmodern "enlightenment" that denies God, truth, morality, and any defensible epistemology -- leaving man devoured and disintegrated into the dark waters of chaos, unable to justify any such thing as goodness or even hope.